Uma Naidoo, MD: The Food-Mind Connection

 The Neuropsychology Elective is designed to provide extensive clinical training and lay the foundation for careers in neuropsychology.
 The program follows APA/Division 40 guidelines for internship training in clinical neuropsychology.

 The core of clinical training in neuropsychology takes place in the Mass General Psychology Assessment Center (PAC).
-This is an outpatient setting in which interns gain experience with a variety of neurological and non-neurological patient populations including memory disorders, movement disorders, stroke, epilepsy, traumatic brain injury, brain tumor/oncology, developmental/learning disorders, psychiatric disorders, toxic/metabolic conditions and infections.
+This is an outpatient setting in which interns gain experience in neuropsychological assessment and consultation with a variety of neurological and non-neurological patient populations.
+We contribute to the diagnosis and management of patients referred by neurology, neurosurgery, psychiatry, internal medicine, physical medicine and rehabilitation, and other services.
+Common patient populations include memory disorders, movement disorders, stroke, epilepsy, traumatic brain injury, brain tumor/oncology, autoimmune and infectious disease, toxic/metabolic conditions, neurodevelopmental/genetic disorders, psychiatric disorders, and patients with medically complex presentations.

 Interns in the neuropsychology will serve as consultants in a variety of settings, including:

 The track is modeled in the scientist-practitioner model.
 Interns will integrate research into their practice through literature review on a case-by-case basis.
-They additionally have the opportunity to become involved in original or ongoing research at the PAC or in the larger Mass General community.
+They additionally may have the opportunity to become involved in original or ongoing research at the PAC or in the larger Mass General community, though formal research participation is not required.

 In addition to the internship core didactics, the following seminars are required: